TangentFoxy/video-metadata/README.md

-# video-metadata
+# Video Metadata
-After YouTube threatened me for linking to the New York Times, I do not store important info in video descriptions.
+After [YouTube threatened me for linking to the New York Times](https://github.com/TangentFoxy/video-metadata/blob/main/YouTube-threat.md), I do not store important info in video descriptions.
+I was storing descriptions and scripts in GitHub Gists, but [Gitea](https://about.gitea.com) doesn't allow mirroring Gists and it makes organization and interrelation of different videos/links far more difficult than it needs to be.

+## Videos